 - Look for a pattern.
 For several nights, note — or have another person in your home note — how many minutes after bedtime a sleepwalking episode occurs.
 If the timing is fairly consistent, this information is useful in planning anticipatory awakenings.

 - Avoid alcohol.
 Drinking alcohol can interfere with a good night's sleep and may be a trigger for sleepwalking.

 If you sleepwalk and have concerns about safety or underlying conditions, see your doctor.
 Your doctor may refer you to a sleep specialist.
 You may want to bring a family member or friend along, if possible, to provide more information about your sleepwalking.

 Keeping a sleep diary for two weeks before your appointment can help your doctor understand more about your sleep schedule, factors affecting your sleep and when sleepwalking occurs.
 In the morning, record as much as you know of bedtime rituals, quality of sleep and so on.
 At the end of the day, record behaviors that may affect sleep, such as sleep schedule disruptions, alcohol intake and any medications taken.

 What you can do

-- Make a list of any symptoms experienced, including any that may seem unrelated to the reason for the appointment.
+- Any symptoms experienced, including any that may seem unrelated to the reason for the appointment

-- Prepare questions to ask your doctor to help you make the most of your time together.
+- Questions to ask your doctor to help make the most of your time together

-- What is likely causing the symptoms or condition?
+- What's likely causing the symptoms or condition?